top of page

 The entire site was cleared.
 A new tile path laid, repairs made to render, a bullnose, sandstone front step was fitted with a matching path that winds through the plants.

 We started with overgrown hedges and no view.
-The client's Rhododendron had been in the same pot for 17 years, poor thing.
-The nice slab of Yorkstone was re-cut and replaced at the gate.
+The client's Rhododendron had been in the same pot for 17 years, the poor thing.
+The lovely slab of Yorkstone from the gateway was re-cut and reinstalled.

 Bespoke, handmade bin store, sedum roof, Teddington